rraghavkaushik/Siamese-Nets-for-One-shot-Image-Recognition/README.md

 ### Dataset
 <img width="533" alt="image" src="https://github.com/user-attachments/assets/b7ebc373-6c6b-4c2a-a7a9-760be5bc9223" />
+The Omniglot dataset is a collection of 1623 hand drawn characters from 50 alphabets.
+For every character there are just 20 examples, each drawn by a different person at resolution 105x105.

+The number of letters in each alphabet varies considerably from about 15 to upwards of 40 characters.
+All characters across these alphabets are produced a single time by each of 20 drawers Lake split the data into a 40 alphabet background set and a 10 alphabet evaluation set.

+(Note: Here the background set and training set are not the same, refer to the paper section 4.1 for more information)

 ### Affline Distortion
 In the training set, the images are augmented using small affline distortions and the new transformations were determined stochastically by a multidimensional uniform distribution (every component of the trasformation is included with a probability of 0.5).